Find Affordable College Courses

 Read full report on Liberal Arts / Sciences & Humanities at San Juan College

-With a ranking of #8, University of New Mexico - Gallup Campus did quite well on this year’s most popular schools for liberal arts / sciences and humanities students working on their associate degree.
-Located in the rural area of Gallup, UNM Gallup is a public school with a small student population.
+University of New Mexico - Gallup Campus did quite well in this year’s ranking of the most popular places for liberal arts / sciences and humanities students to get a associate degree.
+It came in at #8 on the list.
+Located in the rural area of Gallup, UNM Gallup is a public college with a small student population.

 About 63% of the students majoring in liberal arts / sciences and humanities at the school are women while 38% are male.